Peter Hooten

-John Peter Hooten (born November 29, 1950) is an American actor.
+John Peter Hooten (born November 29, 1950) is an American retired actor.
 He is best known for playing the title character in the television film Dr. Strange (1978).

 Career

 Hooten started acting in 1968 at the age of 17.
 He appeared as an uncredited extra in Midnight Cowboy.
 He attended Ithaca College in upstate New York.
 His first speaking role was a 1969 appearance on the TV drama Marcus Welby, M.D..
 Later, he played the title character in the 1978 TV film Dr. Strange and appeared as a guest star in The Waltons, Mod Squad, and Mannix.